|The History of Funerals

 900- Viking Tumulus Elaborate Viking funerals often involved ritual sacrifice of peasants,

-given large amounts of strong drink before their “roles.”
-The graves, ship shaped tumuli,
+plenty of strong drink before their “roles.”
+The graves, ship shaped tumuli, were outlined

 1500- Aztecs were known to be celebrating the Day of the Dead